 Tirico is the on-site host for NBC’s Football Night in America, the most-watched studio show in sports, which leads into Sunday Night Football.
 In a play-by-play role, he called six 2016 NFL regular season games – four with Collinsworth on NBC and two with Doug Flutie on NBC-produced NFL Network telecasts.
-In addition, he handled play-by-play for Notre Dame Football’s first three home games on NBC.
+In addition, Tirico was named the full-time lead play-by-play voice of NBC Sports’ Notre Dame Football coverage in August 2017.
 In the spring of 2017, Tirico debuted as the host of NBC’s Triple Crown horse racing – covering the Kentucky Derby, Preakness Stakes, and Belmont Stakes.

 Tirico made his NBC Sports Group debut in July 2016 as host of NBC Sports’ live coverage of The Open from Royal Troon in Scotland.
 Shortly thereafter, he made his Olympics debut as host for NBC’s daytime coverage of Rio 2016.
 Also last fall, Tirico served as host of The Ryder Cup and NBC’s primetime coverage of the Breeders’ Cup World Championships.